parautenbach/TeamCity-HipChat-Notifier/README.md

 For debugging, add the snippets in [`teamcity-server-log4j.xml`](https://github.com/parautenbach/TeamCity-HipChat-Notifier/blob/master/teamcity-server-log4j.xml) in this project's root to `conf/teamcity-server-log4j.xml` and then monitor `logs/hipchat-notifier.log `.

+# Troubleshooting

+* Enable logging, as explained directly above, and look for any errors and warnings.
+* If you run TeamCity (Tomcat) behind a proxy, e.g. Nginx, you may need to increase your [buffer sizes](http://nginx.org/en/docs/http/ngx_http_proxy_module.html) from the defaults, because of the increased POST payload to save notification templates.

 # Future Improvements

 * Configurable notification colours and emoticon sets.